urbit/developers.urbit.org/content/guides/core/app-school/1-arvo.md

   agent only has to deal with the two conditions of success or failure.
-Writing threads is covered in a [separate guide](/guides/additional/threads/basics/fundamentals), which you might like to work through after completing the Gall Guide.
+Writing threads is covered in a [separate guide](/guides/additional/threads/basics/fundamentals), which you might like to work through after completing App School I.

 - **Front-end**: Web UIs.
 It's possible for Gall agents to handle HTTP requests directly and dynamically produce responses, but it's also possible to have a